davo75/Alarm-App/README.md

 Android Alarm app written in C# using Visual Studio/Xamarin.
 Project completed for a college assignment.

-Uses a SOAP XML based web service to store alarm and user data.
+Uses a SOAP XML based web service to store alarm and user data in a MySQL database.

 Purpose of the app is to create and manage alarms.
 Features include: